 *best performing method

 Data augmentation drastically improves the accuracy with which our models classify customer churn.
-Djinn shows superiority over the other augmentation methods in improving performance of the CatBoost model with its entire F1 score distribution being higher than SMOTE and SMOTE-NC.
+DSM demonstrates superiority over the other augmentation methods in improving performance of the CatBoost model with its entire F1 score distribution being higher than SMOTE and SMOTE-NC.

-Djinn's killer performance at improving CatBoost models is very encouraging.
-Recalling the confusion matrices of the imbalanced data, the CatBoost model had similar true positive and false negative rates - let’s look and see how Djinn-augmentation improves these metrics.
+DSM's killer performance at improving CatBoost models is very encouraging.
+Recalling the confusion matrices of the imbalanced data, the CatBoost model had similar true positive and false negative rates - let’s look and see how DSM-augmentation improves these metrics.

 Never Struggle With An Imbalanced Dataset Again

-Djinn is an AI-powered generative model specifically designed to mimic your proprietary data to solve data science problems.
-Here we’ve shown Djinn’s ability to generate synthetic data that improves model performance on an imbalanced dataset better than SMOTE and SMOTE-NC methods.
+DSM is powered by generative AI models specifically designed to mimic your proprietary data to solve data science problems.
+Here we’ve shown DSM's ability to generate synthetic data that improves model performance on an imbalanced dataset better than SMOTE and SMOTE-NC methods.

 If you would like to recreate this experiment, the complete jupyter notebook can be found on GitHub